cecois/milljek/_posts/2007-05-18-spatial-track-tom-waits-johnsburg-illinois.md

 "Johnsburg, Illinois" is a spare, spare, romantic ballad.
 Straight up.
 No pretense, even.
 I don't even think it's ~exploring~ some potpourri of musical influence like a lotta these asshole musicians try to pull off when we're not looking.
 The song aggrandizes <span data-target="milleria" data-id="gD1" class="trigger">the town in which his wife, Kathleen Brennan, grew up</span>.
 The end.
 The place is [probably?] kinda ordinary and pedestrian -- you might notice Waits doesn't bother with a ton of, or any, detail about the joint -- but it gets a song because he loves this woman it produced.
 Waits actually says (according to Pieter Hartmans's 1983 interview posted at <a href="http://www.tomwaitslibrary.com/quotes-kathleen.html">TomWaitsLibrary.com</a> at least) that Brennan was raised up "by the Ching-a-Lings" on a farm that was situated "outside McHenry" near the Wisconsin border.
 Which is maybe less or more romantic than "You see I just can't live without her, and I'm her only boy," depending on taste, but still seems to be about the right sentiment.

 # MAPPING IT
 Easy.
-Johnsburg is <a href="http://www.openstreetmap.org/relation/126051">fully-formed in the OpenStreetMap set</a>.
+Johnsburg is fully-formed in the OpenStreetMap set, <span data-target="milleria" data-id="gD1" class="trigger">copied</span>.

 # HEARING IT
 <!-- <iframe src="https://embed.spotify.com/?uri=spotify%3Atrack%3A4iyHsFZsLECwTIdsF39Dkn" width="400" height="180" frameborder="0" allowtransparency="true"></iframe> -->